 Welfare and consumer surplus thus increase in the number of units sold in the forward market.
 But do producers have incentives to sell units in the forward market?
-Allaz and Villa (1993) show that they do.
+Allaz and Vila (1993) show that they do.
 Suppose that only one, privileged, firm could sell in the forward market.
 In that case this firm has a first mover's advantage.
 It can, by selling the right number of units in the forward market, reach the Stackelberg equilibrium, which has a higher profit for the privileged firm.
-Thus, no firm selling in the forward market cannot be a Nash-equilibrium.
-When all firms are entitled to sell in the forward market, they all end up worse off than when none of them had sold.
-This prisoner's-dilemma type result is standard textbook fare (e.g., Binmore 2007, chapter 10).
+Thus, it cannot be a Nash-equilibrium for any firm to sell in the forward market.
+Consequently, when all firms are entitled to sell in the forward market, they all end up worse off than when none of them had sold.
+This prisoner's-dilemma type result is standard textbook (e.g., Binmore 2007, chapter 10).
 Producers earn the highest profit if nobody sells in the forward market, but selling in the forward market is a strictly dominant action for each individual producer.
+Allaz and Vila (1993) model the competition as a one-shot game.
+The Nash-equilibrium of a one-shot game and that of a repeated game with predictable ending are theoretically (albeit not necessarily behaviorally) identical.
+This makes the Allaz and Vila model a fitting theoretical benchmark for an experiment with a fixed, or predictable, number of periods.
+Of course, in the real world there is no fixed ending of the game (and the Nash-equilibrium of the stage game is one of many equilibria) which might affect the interpretation of the external validity of our results.

 In this paper we investigate theoretically and experimentally the effects on competition of introducing forward markets in electricity markets.
-For relevant parameterizations, we compare the results of the introduction of a forward market with those of the best alternative remedy: reducing market concentration by divestiture.
-We do so for competitor numbers that reflect better the market concentration in the old European states than previous literature has done: We also use realistic cost configurations and tease apart competition and asset effect.
+For relevant parameterizations, we compare the results of introducing a forward market with those of the best alternative remedy: reducing market concentration by divestiture.
+We do so for competitor numbers that better reflect the market concentration in the old European states than previous literature has done: We also use realistic cost configurations and tease apart competition and asset effect.

 We show that, theoretically and behaviorally, the effects of introducing a forward market might be larger than adding one more competitor in markets both with two and three producers.
 Previously, Brandts, Pezanis-Christou, and Schram (2008) came to the opposite conclusion for the case of three initial competitors.

-The question whether the theoretical predictions of Allaz and Villa (1993) will materialize in the reality of a dynamic setting such as the EU electricity market has clear policy implications.
+Whether the theoretical predictions of Allaz and Vila (1993) will materialize in the reality of a dynamic setting such as the EU electricity market has clear policy implications.
 An affirmative answer would suggest that regulators formulate guidelines for, and promote, the design of effective forward markets.